-The benefits of oud are monumental, ranging from psychoactive and spiritual, to therapeutic and medicinal.
+The benefits of oud range from spiritual, therapeutic to medicinal.

-When used as a massage oil; Oud soothes the body, removes toxic and negative energies, reinforces awareness, reduces fear, brings about a feeling of vigour and harmony, and boosts mental functionality
+When used as a massage oil; Oud soothes the body, removes toxic and negative energies, reinforces awareness, reduces fear, brings about a feeling of vigour and harmony, and boosts mental functionality.

 History of Oud

 Prophet Muhammad, the Holy Prophet, made known that oud is a distinct item of Paradise in his saying, “The first group of people who will enter Paradise, will be glittering like the full moon and those who will follow them, will glitter like the most brilliant star in the sky.
 They will not urinate, relieve nature, spit, or have any nasal secretions.
 Their combs will be of gold, and their sweat will smell like musk.
 The aloes-wood (oud) will be used in their centers..”.
 To this day, the culture of fumigation with oud continues in the Islamic world.